top of page

 • Any new structures such as buildings, storage, or garages should be reported to be sure your policy includes newly constructed or purchased buildings.

-• Fencing, gazebos, decks, porches, or other exterior improvements should be reported as there are typically limitations to your policy coverage for these types of property additions.
+• Fencing, gazebos, decks, porches, or other exterior improvements and additions should be reported, as there are typically limitations to your policy coverage for these types of property additions.

-• Land purchase or acquisition should be reported as you will want to be certain your policy’s liability coverage is extended to all your owned locations.
-You will also need to know what the plans are for this land whether for development, parking, vacant land, etc.
+• Land purchase or acquisition should be reported as you want to ensure your policy’s liability coverage is extended to all your owned locations.
+You will also need to know the plans for this land, whether for development, parking, vacant land, etc.

-• Equipment purchases may need to be reported as lenders or leasing agents will most likely require some type of proof of coverage to satisfy your lease or purchase agreement.
+• Equipment purchases may need to be reported as lenders or leasing agents will likely require proof of coverage to satisfy your lease or purchase agreement.

 • Vehicle purchases should be reported.
 Most business auto policies will include basic automatic coverage for a limited number of days, but your coverage is not automatic for a long-term period.